 Cougars plan job fair

 The Kane County Cougars will host a job fair for seasonal employees from 10 a.m. to 2 p.m.
 Feb.
 7 at Fifth Third Bank Ballpark in Geneva.
 The Cougars are looking to fill full and part-time seasonal positions, including concession stand staff, picnic servers, cooks and bartenders.
 Applications are available here and at the Cougars’ administrative offices at the ballpark.
 For more information, call 630-232-8811.

 The 46th annual Batavia Brotherhood Banquet is set for 6:30 p.m.
 Feb.
 19 at Holy Cross Catholic Church, 2300 W. Main St., Batavia.
 The event will feature guest speaker Al Ritter, president of the Ritter Consulting Group.
 I enjoy attending the banquet.
 The featured presentations are always engaging, and the evening offers an opportunity for Christian fellowship.

 Kelsey Wolf of nearby Winfield, IL is a member of the Baylor University’s Equestrian team.
 As of this writing, the team is 3-0 in conference competition and 8-0 overall.
 I always find it interesting to see where life takes people.
 I came across the roster for the Baylor team while working on an unrelated project and was surprised to see the name of a Winfield resident on a list that consisted mostly of students from Texas and California.
 You never what you might find once start looking around.

-— Share news and photos about your organization or business here.
+— Share news of your organization or business here.
 Email information and photos to firstname.lastname@example.org.
 Please include caption information for each submitted photo.
-Like Fox Valley Notes on Facebook and follow us on Twitter.
+Follow Fox Valley Notes on Twitter and like us of Facebook.